-In accordance with regulation 12(2) and 14D of the Local Government (Administration) Regulations 1996, public notice is hereby given that due to the public health emergency arising from the COVID-19 Pandemic, the Mayor has considered it appropriate for the Briefing Session to be held by electronic means.
+In accordance with regulation 12(2) and 14D of the Local Government (Administration) Regulations 1996, public notice is hereby given that due to the public health emergency arising from the COVID-19 Pandemic, the Mayor has considered it appropriate for the Ordinary Council meeting to be held by electronic means.
+The meeting will commence at 5.30pm.

 Members of the public may still participate in public question time by providing their written questions to the Town by 12 noon on the day of the meeting for inclusion at the meeting.
-Questions may be sent to the Town at: yoursay@bassendean.wa.gov.au
+Questions may be sent to the Town at: yoursay@bassendean.wa.gov.au.